 Her doctoral thesis (DPsych) is on the subjective experiences of disagreeing with one’s schizophrenia diagnosis and is expected to be completed in 2019.

 Clinical director, Psychotherapist

-Lee’s approach to psychotherapy is an integrated way of practicing that encompasses humanistic and existential philosophy.
+Lee’s approach to psychotherapy is an integrated way of practicing that encompasses humanistic, existential philosophy and positive psychology.
 Lee works by exploring your world to see how you engage with your life and the people around you.
 Lee will help you become aware of your values, beliefs and limitations and help you connect and improve your relationship with yourself, as well as with other people.
 This process may be challenging, yet extremely rewarding, accessing the changes you want to make towards living the life that you want to live.

 Dr Raffaello Antonino